Alex Bowman through the years

 Matt Sullivan | Getty Images

 Over the course of his NASCAR Cup Series career, Alex Bowman has worked his way from running for a smaller team to winning in the prestigious No. 88 for Hendrick Motorsports.
-See the journey Bowman has taken, a long and winding road that has added a stop in Victory Lane at Chicagoland Speedway.
+See the journey Bowman has taken, a long and winding road that has added a pair of visits to Victory Lane, including his first win in 2019 at Chicagoland Speedway.

 Justin Edmonds | Getty Images